top of page

 6) La Bella Mona Lisa Art Gallery in Saint-Joseph-du-Moine

-Last, but definitely not least: we highly recommend a stop at the cute and delightfully original La Bella Mona Lisa Art Gallery in Saint-Joseph-du-Moine, which has lots of local art to admire, explore and purchase!
+Last, but definitely not least: we highly recommend a stop at the fun and delightfully unique La Bella Mona Lisa Art Gallery in Saint-Joseph-du-Moine, which has lots of local art to admire, explore and purchase!

 As you may have guessed, the gallery is named after Da Vinci's famous art piece, and rightfully so, as it is filled with imaginative creations, some even made by the owner, Michel Williatte-Battet!

-A beautiful Cabot trail gem to visit in the area with an artsy upbeat note - your happy and inspired eyes will thank you for taking the time to visit!
+A beautiful Cabot Trail gem to visit in the area with an artsy upbeat spirit!

 For more information: visit TripAdvisor's site information about La Bella Mona Lisa's Art Gallery https://www.tripadvisor.ca/Attraction_Review-g499215-d3397420-Reviews-Gallery_La_Bella_Mona_Lisa-Cheticamp_Cape_Breton_Island_Nova_Scotia.html

-Feel like an outdoors adventure?
-The Cabot Trail’s wilderness in the drizzly rain or fog can actually offer some wonderfully beautiful scenery and stunning views of the clouds from higher look off points in the Cape Breton highlands.
+The Cabot Trail’s wilderness in the drizzly rain or fog can actually offer some stunning scenery views, particularly from the higher look-off points in the Cape Breton highlands.
 It’s also a great way to beat the crowds!

-Get your rain gear prepped, some good hiking shoes and explore - you’ll be so happy you did!
+Get your rain gear, and some good hiking shoes and explore - you’ll be thrilled that you did!